VajdaSa/VaultPad-0.3.0/README.md

 3. **90% of the supply** is deposited into the bonding curve vault, available for buyers to purchase.

-4. **10% is locked for the creator** with a randomized unlock timer between 1 and 24 hours.
-The exact duration is derived from the Solana slot number, timestamp, and the creator's public key.
-Nobody knows the exact unlock time until it happens.

-5. **A bonding curve is initialized** using constant-product (x*y=k) math with a 0.5 SOL virtual reserve.
+4. **A bonding curve is initialized** using constant-product (x*y=k) math with a 0.5 SOL virtual reserve.
 This sets the initial token price and ensures smooth price discovery as people buy in.

-6. **For cause/charity tokens**: a charity wallet PDA is automatically derived.
+5. **For cause/charity tokens**: a charity wallet PDA is automatically derived.
 All creator fees (1% of every trade) flow into this wallet instead of the creator's personal wallet.
 Only the designated charity authority (linked to an X account off-chain) can withdraw.

 After this transaction confirms, the token is immediately tradeable.
 Anyone can call `buy` to purchase tokens or `sell` to sell them back.